Noise Forecast

 Expected Loudness Level: Medium

-Reason for Loudness: Rock-influenced honky-tonk band with high energy but not as loud as hard rock.
+Reason for Loudness: A high-energy honky-tonk performance with a rocking band.
+Yoakam’s style is hardcore honky-tonk but still keeps things at a moderate volume, not as loud as hard rock.

 • Thu, May 22: Leon Bridges